open-atmos/PySDM/docs/markdown/pysdm_landing.md

 ## Note on physical units and dimensional analysis

-Throughout all PySDM codebase, all values are stored in SI units, and all physics formulae expect SI values as arguments.
+Throughout the entire PySDM codebase, all values are stored in **SI units**, and all physics formulae expect **SI values as arguments**.
 Otherwise, it is a bug - please report.

+### Initialisation of physical constants
-Physical constants are initialised using the ``PySDH.physics.si`` object as follows:
+Physical constants are initialised using the ``PySDM.physics.si`` object as follows:
 <details>
 <summary>Julia (click to expand)</summary>